reza00farjam/rjdl/README.md

 * this package can be used in 2 ways. a *python madule*, or a *command* in your os terminal.

 ## requirements
-this package is powered by two external python library, **requests** and **BeautifulSoup**.
-make sure you have installed them before using this package.
-you can install them using following commands in your os terminal:
+this package is powered by two external python library, **requests** and **BeautifulSoup**. make sure you have installed them before using this package. if you don't have installed them yet, you can use following commands in your os terminal:

 `pip install requests`
 `pip install bs4`